- Bats Right, Throws Right

 - Born January 27, 1855 in Hoboken, NJ USA

 - Died May 27, 1921 in Hoboken, NJ USA

-Gil Hatfield was a 30-year-old rookie who played 8 years in the majors from 1885-95.
-He was most notably a 36-year-old shortstop on the 1891 Statesmen, leading the team in games played, at-bats, runs scored, and hits, with a .256 batting average that was 5 points higher than the team average of .251.
+Gil Hatfield was a 30-year-old rookie who played 8 years in the majors from 1885 to 1895.
+He was most notably a 36-year-old shortstop on the Washington Statesmen in 1891, leading the team in games played, at-bats, runs scored, and hits, with a .256 batting average that was 5 points higher than the team average of .251.
 At the time, he was the second oldest player in the league.